landmaschine/PhysimWASM/README.md

-This little engine should be able to make simple native and WASM 2D games<br>
+This little engine should be able to produce simple native and WASM 2D games<br>

 + Working OpenGL 4.6 / OpenGL ES 3.0 support<br>
 + Can compile to WASM and .exe<br>